 There are constant challenges that need to be addressed in Life Science industries.
 Intense competition, cost increases, strict regulatory and safety requirements are just some of the many difficulties that innovative companies must continuously address in order to develop, produce, and deliver products to market.

 Environmental monitoring in life science industries is an important component in overall processes to ensure products are fit for market and that quality standards for regulatory compliance are met.
-In laboratories, clean rooms, operating theatres, blood banks and many other areas, having a comprehensive environmental monitoring strategy is imperative to an organization’s success.
+For laboratories, clean rooms, operating theaters, blood banks, and many other areas, having a comprehensive environmental monitoring strategy is imperative to an organization’s success and will reveal insightful long-term trends.

 What is Environmental Monitoring?